“I don’t think this is a good idea,” Jack replied. He was not too keen on being separated and trapped.

 “The Golden Eye.
 Ah yes.
 The ancient contract between man and dragon.
-Are these human, elves, and dwarf your companions?”
+Are these humans, elves, and dwarfs your companions?”

 “Then the rule has changed.”

 “What really?”
-The other sphinx groaned.
+The other Sphinx groaned.
 “Not that rule.
 It’s not fair.
-Why can’t we just ask each and everyone of them a question like we usually do.”
+Why can’t we just ask each of them a question like we usually do.”

 “Not fair.
 Not fair.
 Not fair.”

 “Silence!”
-Once again the chattering sphinx went quiet.
+Once again, the chattering Sphinx went quiet.
 “Your elven friend here has answered the first question.
-Now you have elven more.”
+Now you have even more.”

 “Please go ahead.”

 The first Sphinx couldn’t help but grin from Zero’s politeness.
-“What word starting with BR, that with the addition of the letter E, becomes another word that sounds the same as the first?”
+“What starts with BR, with the addition of the letter E, and becomes another word that sounds the same as the first?”

 “Braking becomes Breaking.”
 Zero replied without much thought.

 “Pass.
 There are 20 people in an empty, square room.
-Each person has full sight of the entire room and everyone in it without turning their head or body, or moving in any way (other than their eyes).
-Where can you place an apple so that all but one person can see it?”
+Each person has full sight of the entire room and everyone in it without turning their head or body or moving in any way (other than their eyes).
+Where can you place an apple so that everyone can see it?”

 “Place the apple on one person’s head.”

 “Correct.
-A sign on the barber’s door says “I shave only those who do not shave themselves”.
+A sign on the barber’s door says, “I shave only those who do not shave.”
 Does the barber shave himself?”